sunil-srinivasa/cosmos-rl/docs/quickstart/customization.rst

 ----------------------
 Check `decoder_only_llm_packer.py <#>`_ to see how to implement a customized data packer for your own model.

-Here we just reuse the pre-deined LLM data packer to demonstrate how to pass your data packer.
+Here we just reuse the pre-defined LLM data packer to demonstrate how to pass your data packer.

 .. code-block:: python